GaryGriffin/VisualPhasing/README.md

 Visual Phasing of genealogy DNA data identifies the grandparents for specific DNA segments.
-This includes a Libre Office spreadsheet to perform Visual Phasing from GEDmatch graphs.
+This includes a LibreOffice Calc spreadsheet to perform Visual Phasing from GEDmatch graphs or any other source of segment images.
 The process for using this spreadsheet is

 SETUP